 Russian bikini fitness model and Myprotein ambassador, Ekaterina Shokhina (@katrin_shok) shares how she found exercising has helped to increase activity in the last months of pregnancy.
 She notes that she only does exercises that are suitable for the stage of pregnancy and advises paying close attention to breathing and technique to ensure that there are no negative effects on the baby.

-Jenny Erdo?an (@_jenny_e._) from Germany is passionate about fitness and has blogged about her fitness journey whilst pregnant.
+Jenny (@_jenny_e._) from Germany is passionate about fitness and has blogged about her fitness journey whilst pregnant.
 She says,

 Every woman gains weight during pregnancy – this is completely normal.
 But if you pay attention to your diet and do sports now and then you won’t gain as much weight and feel comfortable after having the child.